-P11 had participant (participated in)
+Superproperty of: E5 Event.
+P11 had participant (participated in): E39 Actor

-Domain: E5 Event Range: E39 Actor E5 Event.
-P12 occurred in the presence of (was present at): E77 Persistent Item Superproperty of $f:\underline{E7}$ Activity.
-P14 carried out by (performed): E39 Actor E67 Birth.
-P96 by mother (gave birth): E21 Person E68 Dissolution.
-P99 dissolved (was dissolved by): E74 Group E85 Joining.
-P143 joined (was joined by): E39 Actor E85 Joining.
-P144 joined with (gained member by): E74 Group E86 Leaving.
-P145 separated (left by): E39 Actor E86 Leaving.
-P146 separated from (lost member by): E74 Group Quantification: many to many (0,n:0,n) Scope note: This property describes the active or passive participation of instances of E39 Actors in an E5 Event.
-It connects the life-line of the related E39 Actor with the E53 Place and E50 Date of the event.
-The property implies that the Actor was involved in the event but does not imply any causal relationship.
-The subject of a portrait can be said to have participated in the creation of the portrait.
-Examples: Napoleon (E21) participated in The Battle of Waterloo (E7) Maria (E21) participated in Photographing of Maria (E7) P12 occurred in the presence of (was present at) Domain: E5 Event Range: E77 Persistent Item f: E5 Event.
-P11 had participant (participated in): E39 Actor 1 1 1 2 E7 Activity.
-P16 used specific object (was used for): E70 Thing E9 Move.
-P25 moved (moved by): E19 Physical Object E11 Modification.
-P31 has modified (was modified by): E24 Physical Man-Made Thing E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent Item E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Persistent Item E79 Part Addition.P111 added (was added by): E18 Physical Thing E80 Part Removal.
-P113 removed (was removed by): E18 Physical Thing Quantification: many to many, necessary (1,n:0,n) Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event without implying any specific role.
+$\underline{E7}$ Activity. $\underline{P16}$ used specific object (was used for): $\underline{E70}$ Thing

+E9 Move.
+P25 moved (moved by): E19 Physical Object

+E11 Modification.
+P31 has modified (was modified by): E24 Physical Man-Made Thing

+E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77

+Persistent Item

+E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 Persistent Item implying any specific role.

+E79 Part Addition.P111 added (was added by): E18 Physical Thing E80 Part Removal.P113 removed (was removed by): E18 Physical Thing

+Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event without

 It connects the history of a thing with the E53 Place and E50 Date of an event.
 For example, an object may be the desk, now in a museum on which a treaty was signed.
 The presence of an immaterial thing implies the presence of at least one of its carriers.

+• Deckchair 42 (E19) was present at The sinking of the Titanic (E5)

+P12(x,y) \supset E77(y) '''

-Examples: .
-F Deckchair 42 (E19) was present at The sinking of the Titanic (E5) P13 destroyed I (was destroyed by) Domain: E6 Destruction Range: E18 Physical Thing E18 Physical Thing E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Subproperty of.
-Persistent Item Quantification: one to many, necessary (1,n:0,1)
+P13 destroyed (was destroyed by)

+Domain: E6 Destruction Range: E18 Physical Thing

+Subproperty of: E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 Persistent Item a destruction event.

-Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be related to a destruction event.
+Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be related to

 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
 A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.

-Examples: the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)
+• the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)